Ixrec/OuterWildsArchipelagoRandomizer/README.md

 ## Status

-Public Beta (as of August 2024).
+Public Beta (as of September 2024).

-Many people have played this, usually with no issues or only minor issues.
-Most reported bugs have either been fixed, or are believed to be vanilla bugs unrelated to this mod.
-Many features are complete, including a full in-game tracker.
-The main thing we're still missing is DLC integration.
-See [Roadmap](#roadmap).
+This randomizer is very close to complete.
+It's been extensively played, all known bugs are fixed (the remaining problems are all believed to be base game bugs), and most of the featuers I wanted to implement have been shipped, including a full in-game tracker and DLC integration.
+See [Roadmap](#roadmap) for what little remains.

 <details>
 <summary>Vanilla(?)
 Bugs</summary>